Oregon Manifest Bike Design Project 2014 - Seattle "Denny"

 - Outside of the few countries with a mainstream utility cycling culture, the bicycle industry does not focus its product range and innovation on utility cycling, usefulness and solving practical issues of cycling for transport:

 British industrial designer Mark Sanders is one of the pioneers of the folding bicycle.
 He believes that innovation is desired. ’Design and innovation are vital to change the usefulness and image of the bicycle,’ he says, suggesting that if the bicycle is to become our cities’ principal form of transport - as it is in cities in Denmark and in Amsterdam - then designers must start to focus on the ’blue ocean’ of ’non-enthusiasts’.
-More bicycles are now produced than cars, yet ’the bicycle industry still continues to fuel trends towards using unsuitable sporty and racing bicycles around town’, says Sanders.
+More bicycles are now produced than cars, yet ’the bicycle industry still continues to fuel trends towards using unsuitable sporty and racing bicycles around town’, says Sanders.4.
+How can non-Dutch bikes be made more useful and practical?

 Design Week: Peddling new ideas